Lawtro37/obfiscate/README.md

 ## Documentation

-### Normalised code "~"
+### Normalised Code "~"
-normalised code makes it so that your code is not obfiscated if its between 2 "~" but dont use it to much or the code will refuse to run
+Normalised code ensures that your code is not obfuscated if it is between two "~" characters.
+However, excessive usage of normalised code may cause the code to refuse to run.

-Note: the amount alowed can be changed within the `config.json` file but is not encoraged.
+Note: The allowed amount of normalised code can be changed within the config.json file, but it is not encouraged.

-### Dead modifyer "^"
+### Dead Modifier "^"
-at least 10% of your code must be dead modifyers "^" dead modifyers dont count if they are next to each over
+At least 10% of your code must be dead modifiers "^".
+Dead modifiers do not count if they are next to each other.

-### Capitalisation modifyer "`"
+### Capitalisation Modifier "`"
-this modifyer will simplely capitalise the next charicter (if possible)
+This modifier will simply capitalise the next character if possible.

 ### createVariable(value)
 This function is used to create a new variable.
 The `value` parameter represents the initial value of the variable. it can be acsesed by its index wich is determend by when this function is called.